Ultimate Internet Broadband Glossary

 A Naked DSL, also known as a standalone or a dry loop, is an old ADSL2 internet connection where the activeness of a phone line has been stripped, hence the “naked” title.
 You don’t need to pay for phone line and rental and you aren’t required to have a home phone, so if you’re looking for Wi-Fi without a phone line, Naked DSL might be the option for you.
 However this depends on where you live.
 And even if you don’t have/want a landline phone, sometimes it can be cheaper to set up a plan with a phone, even if you end up leaving the phone socket unplugged.

-NBN is an acronym for National Broadband Network.
+NBN is the common shorthand for National Broadband Network.
 Owned by the Australian government, it's designed to give all Australians fast and reliable access to internet services.
 Though it is not yet fully completed, it will eventually replace all the old copper networks with fibre optic cables by the end of 2020.
 The process of getting connected to the NBN is dependent on your location and when the installation is taking place.

 NO CONTRACT PLAN